 At the highest level, system design is dominated by the choice of hardware and system type.

 Beyond this level, the requirements can be divided into two groups: user goals, and system goals.

 - User goals include convenience, reliability, security, and speed.

 - System goals include ease of design, implementation, maintenance, flexibility, and efficiency.

 - At first, operating systems were written in assembly, but now a days C/C++ is the language commonly used

 - Small blocks of assembly code are still needed, especially related to some low level I/O functions in device drivers, turning interrupts on and off and the Test and Set Instruction for Synchronization Facilities.

-- Using higher level languages allow code to be written faster, is easier to read, and can be debugged easier.
+- Using higher level languages allows the code to be written faster.
 It also makes the OS much easier to port to different hardware platforms.